kristianmandrup/rails-gallery/README.md

 ## Responsive images via "image srcset"

-The View Helpers also includes tag helpers to create image tags with [srcset](https://github.com/borismus/srcset-polyfill).
+The View Helpers includes tag helpers to create image tags with [srcset](https://github.com/borismus/srcset-polyfill).
 This can be installed and used with [picturefill-rails](https://github.com/kristianmandrup/picturefill-rails)

 Example: